 In addition to his therapy work, Dr. Fulton has authored a chapter in a book on gangs and has presented seminars on childhood problems and other psychological topics to schools, national organizations and educational specialists.
 As a professor at Santa Monica College, he taught courses in Child Development and Psychology for over 7 years.
 Dr. Fulton is currently in association with several other mental health professionals and he has developed a private practice that offers a variety of psychological services.

 Dr. Fulton provides consultation and ongoing therapy for children, adolescents and adults.
 He conducts group, individual, couples and family therapy and actively works with a variety of childhood disorders, including: adjustment disorder, ADHD, anxiety, depression, oppositional defiant and other emotional-behavioral disorders.
-He has facilitated a 6 to 7 year old and teen group for several years and assists parents dealing with teenage issues.

 Utilizing research-supported methods in treatment, Dr. Fulton's approach to therapy involves a combination of cognitive-behavioral, family systems and interpersonal interventions.
 When working with adults, Dr. Fulton's style is candid, compassionate and focused.
 He is able to quickly assess the issues at hand and derive strategies to overcome them.
 In his work with children, Dr. Fulton involves parents and assists them in developing appropriate responses to their children, since he believes that ultimately the parent will make the most significant impact on the child.
 Dr. Fulton helps parents establish appropriate boundaries, communication and methods of discipline in order to increase positive relationships with their children.